 The SteelSeries Apex 5 Hybrid Mechanical keyboard uses proprietary hybrid mechanical switches.
 These switches provide tactile and audio feedback to indicate the actuation, similar to Cherry MX Blues.
 They don't require a lot of force to press and their pre-travel distance is slightly shorter than standard Cherry MX switches.

 The typing quality on this keyboard is good.
 The hybrid switches feel very much like Cherry MX Blues.
 Typing feels light and responsive but can be tiring over time if you don't use the wrist rest.
 The keys have fairly standard spacing, which is great for typing accuracy, and the keys are stable, with no sign of wobbling.

 The typing noise on this keyboard is loud, as there's an audible click with each keypress, so it may not be ideal for quiet office environments.
 If typing noise is a concern, the SteelSeries Apex 3 can be a good option, though it uses rubber dome switches.

 The latency is quite high for a wired keyboard, even higher than some Bluetooth connections.
 It should be fine for general desktop use and slower-paced games, but it isn't ideal for fast, reaction-based games.

 The SteelSeries Apex 5 uses SteelSeries' Engine software for customization.
 Using this software, you can customize the backlight of each key individually, as well as reprogram keys, set macros, and save profiles.
 The keyboard has onboard memory to store profiles and key assignments, but not macros.
 There's a cloud sync option too, but it requires an account.

-The SteelSeries Apex 5 has decent compatibility.
-It works fully on Windows, but Scroll Lock and Pause/Break don't work on macOS.
-All keys function properly on Linux; however, since the customization software is only available on Windows and macOS, Linux users won't be able to customize it.
+On Windows, all default keys function.
+On macOS, the Scroll Lock and Pause/Break keys adjust screen brightness if you have an Apple display.
+All keys also function properly on Linux; however, since the customization software is only available on Windows and macOS, Linux users won't be able to customize it.